 - Noble Bigot: Paddy expresses disbelief that an "Abo" would ever go to college; at the same time he's not completely dismissive of Beau, and later on we learn his true love was an Aboriginal woman.

-- My Grandson Myself: While visiting his old haunts at the Royal Hotel, Charlie pretends to be his own great-great-grandnephew.
+- While visiting his old haunts at the Royal Hotel, Charlie pretends to be his own great-great-grandnephew.

 - Resurrection Sickness: The resurrected characters all have some degree of amnesia which takes them a while to get over.